-Before we dive into the steps to take to keep blemishes close to our perfect arches at bay, it’s important to understand why this reaction is so common to begin with.
+Before we dive into the steps to take to keep blemishes near the eyebrows at bay, it’s important to understand why this reaction is so common to begin with.
 “Similar to shaving and razor burn, trauma to any area can cause your skin to react,” Dr. Bhanusali says.
 “Combined with the possibility of a stray hair becoming ingrown, popular eyebrow hair removal techniques can lead some to experience unpleasant breakouts.”

-Even if you never remove stray hairs, you may still experience pimples in your brow area.
-The main culprit?
-Using cosmetics that are comedogenic—meaning they can clog your pores.
-The gels, powders, and pencils used to give you that model-worthy bold brow can also lead to clogged pores and brow breakouts.
-Try to use non-comedogenic products and always cleanse your brows each night the way you would your skin.
-This will help to remove the product and any excess oils that may linger on skin and lead to clogged pores.
+Even if you never remove hairs in this area, you may still experience pimples, which is likely due to using comedogenic makeup that can easily clog your pores.
+Between gels, powders and pencils you use to shape your brows, it’s important to always check that they say non-comedogenic on the label.
+It’s also key to cleanse your brows each night the way you would your skin, which will help to remove the product and any excess oils that may linger on skin and lead to clogged pores.
 We recommend a gentle face wash such as the CeraVe Hydrating Facial Cleanser.

 How to Prevent Eyebrow Acne

 Before removing any brow hairs, exfoliate your face, paying close attention to the brow area, or wherever treatment is taking place.
 This can help ensure that bacteria and dirt won’t get pushed into your pores and cause a clog during the removal process.
 We advise using a chemical exfoliant, such as the L'Oréal Paris Glycolic Acid Toner, as it is gentler on the skin than physical exfoliants.